Game of Thrones' big battle was dark af. Here's how to fix it for next time

-The third episode of the final season of Game of Thrones, The Battle of Winterfell, was challenging not only to Jon, Arya and the rest of our heroes.
+The third episode of the final season of Game of Thrones, The Long Night a.k.a.
+The Battle of Winterfell, was challenging not only to Jon, Arya and the rest of our heroes.
 It also kicked the asses of many a TV.

 The entire 82-minute episode took place at night.
 Walls of blackness, a massive ice storm, fires in the night and the fog of war all contributed to the gloom and confusion.
 And many viewers found themselves leaning forward, trying to make out faces in the shadows, or even worse, distracted by cruddy image quality.